ShipSoft/shipdist/README.md

 ### With CVMFS

-On platforms which can use CVMFS, most dependencies can be used form CVMFS and don't need to be built locally.
+On platforms which can use CVMFS, most dependencies can be used from CVMFS and don't need to be built locally.
 Information to follow.

 ### CERN CentOS 7

 See [ALICE documentation](https://alice-doc.github.io/alice-analysis-tutorial/building/prereq-centos7.html) for build pre-requisites.

-Officially supportes as plaftorm of `lxplus7` and base of official container image.
+No longer supported.

 ### RHEL 9

 See [ALICE documentation](https://alice-doc.github.io/alice-analysis-tutorial/building/prereq-alma9.html) for build pre-requisites.

-Officially supported as platform for lxplus9 and HTCondor.
+Officially supported as platform for lxplus9 and HTCondor, CVMFS builds available.

+### Ubuntu 22.04

+See [ALICE documentation](https://alice-doc.github.io/alice-analysis-tutorial/building/prereq-ubuntu.html) for build pre-requisites.

+Officially supported with CVMFS builds available.

 ### macOS